Psychomachia

-The Psychomachia (Battle of Spirits or Soul War) is a poem by the Late Antique Latin poet Prudentius, from the early fifth century AD.
-It has been considered to be the first and most influential "pure" medieval allegory, the first in a long tradition of works as diverse as the Romance of the Rose, Everyman and Piers Plowman; however, a manuscript discovered in 1931 of a speech by the second-century academic skeptic philosopher Favorinus employs psychomachia, suggesting that he may have invented the technique.

-In slightly less than a thousand lines, the poem describes the conflict of vices and virtues as a battle in the style of Virgil's Aeneid.
+The Psychomachia (Battle of Spirits or Soul War) is a Latin poem by Prudentius (348 CE - after 405 CE).
+Its precise date of composition is unknown.
+In roughly a thousand lines, the poet describes the conflict of vices and virtues as a battle in the style of Virgil's Aeneid.
 Christian faith is attacked by and defeats pagan idolatry to be cheered by a thousand Christian martyrs.

-The work was extremely popular, and survives in many medieval manuscripts, 20 of them illustrated.
-It may be the subject of wall paintings in the churches at Claverley, Shropshire, and at Pyrford, Surrey, both in England.
+The poem was extremely popular, and survives in many medieval manuscripts, 20 of them illustrated.
+The work is often considered among the most influential medieval allegory, the first in a long tradition including the Romance of the Rose, Everyman, and Piers Plowman.
+The poem may be the subject of wall paintings in the churches at Claverley, Shropshire, and at Pyrford, Surrey, both in England.
 In the early twelfth century it was a common theme for sculptural programmes on façades of churches in western France, such as Aulnay, Charente-Maritime.

 The word may be used more generally for the common theme of the "battle between good and evil", for example in sculpture.
+The duality depicts the different moral realms humans battle within themselves: all are participating in the war of the soul, because Vice and Virtue both live within them, while their decisions and actions determine the outcome of the conflict.

+Antecedents

+A manuscript discovered in 1931 records a speech by the second-century academic skeptic philosopher Favorinus that employs psychomachia, suggesting the technique predates Prudentius.